choonzies/GetRichQuick/README.md

 # getRichQuick
-This repository contains a web application for predicting stock prices using a Long Short-Term Memory (LSTM) model built with PyTorch.
-The application integrates a React frontend, a Django backend, and uses the `yfinance` library to fetch stock data.
+A web app that crawls the web for stock information, then predicts the price movement using an LSTM model in neural networks.

 ## Features 🔥🔥